EugeneGrigorenko/art-test/.github/ISSUE_TEMPLATE/manual_template.md

 title: ''
 labels: ''
 assignees: ''
+---

----Suppose to be a valid manual template
+Suppose to be a valid manual template